WE CARE FOR EACH OTHER

 Sometimes a visit is appropriate.
 We do hospital visits and we also make visits at home during times of prolonged illness, crisis, or other major events in people’s lives.

-During the current vacancy, in the event of a serious illness or death of a member or adherent in our congregation, or of an associated family member, you are urged to contact Rev. Eastwood as soon as possible.
-She will coordinate as necessary, assisted by Rev. Garvin and Rev. Cornish, to make certain that our church meets your need for pastoral support.
+In the event of a serious illness or death of a member or adherent in our congregation, or of an associated family member, you are urged to contact Rev. Eastwood as soon as possible.
 As always, the Pastoral Care Team and your Elder are also available to support you with any ongoing pastoral needs you may have.

 Many people have been blessed through this ministry of intercession.
 Contact numbers are printed in the weekly bulletin.